zimivanende/BoomiFlow-SearchFilterTable/README.md

 In the case of row level outcomes, the "field" is set to the developerName of the column to test.

-For top level outcomes the field specifies the name of a flow field or one of its attributes to test.
+The "field" specifies either the name of a row's column (only in the case of row level outcomes) or the name of a flow field or one of its attributes to test.
+The "value" specifies either a fixed value or the name of a flow field or one of its attributes to compare to.

-In this case put the field name and optionally attribute name in curly brace notation: -
+In the case either the field or value is a flow field then put the field name and optionally attribute name in curly brace notation: -
 {{FlowFieldName}} or {{FlowFieldName->PropertyName}}

 The "comparator" must be one of the following: -